This topic describes different types of logs and how to access them.

 See additonal information about following job lifecycle events’ logs:

-By default, the CLI outputs errand’s output to the screen when it’s smaller than 1MB.
-If you expect errand to generate output larger than 1MB, currently it needs to be redirected to a file and then downloaded.
+Errand’s stdout and stderr output will be shown by the CLI when it’s smaller than 1MB.
+If you expect errand to generate output larger than 1MB, currently it needs to be redirected to a file (by convention to

 To save output from an errand VM: